ubuntu-mate/ubuntu-mate.org/blog/20160225-ubuntu-mate-xenial-beta1.md

       * Fixes a integer overflow when allocating a large block of memory during a Print Preview.
       * Assorted minor fixes and optimisations.
   * Added MATE Dock Applet 0.67 developed by [Robin Thompson](https://github.com/robint99).
-    * A **configurable dock applet that can be place on any pane, in any location or orientation.**
+    * A **configurable dock applet that can be placed on any panel, in any orientation**.
   * Added Topmenu Applet 0.2.1 developed by [Javier S. Pedro](https://javispedro.com/me.html)
     * A **Gtk+ module that allows placing a global menu in MATE panel applets**.
-    * The **Ubuntu MATE also added `lxpanel-plugin-topmenu` and `xfce4-topmenu-plugin` to the Debian and Ubuntu archives** so those desktops can benefit too.
+    * The **Ubuntu MATE team also added `lxpanel-plugin-topmenu` and `xfce4-topmenu-plugin` to the Debian and Ubuntu archives** so those desktops can benefit too.
   * Ubuntu MATE Settings 16.04.2
     * Added **Mutiny panel layout which showcases `mate-dock-applet` and `topmenu-gtk`**.
       * **The traditional GNOME2 style two panel layout is, and will continue to be, the default**.